Print3M/print3m.github.io/_notes/windows/net/rt/lateral-movement.md

 ```

 ### 7.3.
 Overpass-the-Hash
 Same as the _pass-the-key_ technique.
-If the RC4 algorithm is used by Kerberos, the RC4 key is equal to the NT hash of a user.
+If the RC4 algorithm is used by Kerberos, the RC4 + HMAC key is equal to the NT hash of a user.
 It means that if an attacker is able to steal the NT hash, he would be able to request the TGT even if the NTLM authentication is disabled.

 ```powershell
 # Run a :command as a different :user using :key